 The good news is that interest rates tend to rise during periods of inflation.
-Your bank might not pay much interest today, but you can expect your annual percentage yield (APY) on savings accounts and CDs to get more attractive.
+Your bank might not pay much interest today, but you can expect your APY on savings accounts and CDs to get more attractive if inflation increases.

-Short-term CDs (6-12 months, for example) might also adjust.
+Savings account and money market account rates should move up fairly quickly as rates rise.
+Short-term CDs (with terms of six or 12 months, for example) might also adjust.
 However, long-term CD rates probably won’t budge until it’s clear that inflation has arrived and that rates will remain high for a while.

-The question is whether or not those rate increases are enough to keep pace with inflation.
-In an ideal world, you’d at least break even, and your savings would grow as quickly as prices increase.
-In reality, rates lag behind inflation, and income tax on the interest you earn means you’re probably losing purchasing power at the bank.
+The question is whether or not those rate increases will be enough to keep pace with inflation.
+In an ideal world, you’d at least break even; even better if your savings grow more quickly than prices increase.
+But in reality, rates lag behind inflation, and income tax on the interest you'd earn means you’ll probably lose purchasing power.

-Long-term loans: Assuming you don’t intend to pay your loans off early, student loans that get paid off over 25 years and 30-year fixed-rate mortgages should get easier to handle.
-Of course, if your income fails to rise with inflation or your payments increase, you will indeed be worse off.
+- Long-term loans: Assuming you don’t intend to pay your loans off early, student loans that get paid off over 25 years and 30-year like a fixed-rate mortgage should become easier to handle.
+Of course, if your income fails to rise with inflation or if your payments increase, you will indeed be worse off.
 Also, reducing debt is rarely a bad idea because you still pay interest over all those years if you keep the loan in place.

-Variable rate loans: If the interest rate on your loan changes over time, there’s a chance that your rate will increase during periods of inflation.
-Variable rate loans have interest rates that are based on other rates (LIBOR, for example).
-A higher rate could result in a higher required monthly payment, so be prepared for a payment shock if inflation picks up.
+- Variable-rate loans: If the interest rate on your loan changes over time, there’s a chance that your rate will increase during periods of inflation.
+Variable-rate loans have interest rates that are based on other rates, or benchmarks.
+A higher rate could result in a higher required monthly payment, so be prepared for a payment shock with these loans if inflation picks up.

-Locking in rates: If you’re planning to borrow soon, but you don’t have firm plans, be aware that rates may be higher when you eventually apply for a loan or lock in a rate.
-If that happens, you’ll need to pay more each month.
+- Locking in rates: If you’re planning to borrow soon, but you don’t have firm plans, be aware that interest rates may be higher when you eventually apply for a loan or lock in a rate.
+If that happens, your payments will be more each month.
 Leave some wiggle room in your budget if you’re shopping for a high-value item that you’ll buy on credit.
 To understand how the interest rate affects your monthly payment and interest costs, run some loan calculations with different rates.